GFW-knocker/gfw_resist_tls_proxy/README.md

 <code>fragment_size=17 byte  ,  fragment_sleep=0.03 sec -> too small chunk with less delay -> work good</code><br>
 <code>too big chunk -> assembled by GFW -> TCP-RST recieved</code><br>
 <code>too small delay  -> assembled by GFW -> TCP-RST recieved</code><br>
+7. just surf the filtered web and enjoy!<br>

 # we are working on it to adjast parameters better
 it might be slow at initiating tls handshake<br>
-but we make it better by setting up persistent TLS and more<br>
+but we make it better by setting up persistent TLS<br>
 stay tuned!<br>

 # need help to implement it into v2ray clients or xray-core